EXPLAINER: How California could recall Gov. Gavin Newsom

 There are two questions: Voters are being asked if Newsom should be removed, yes or no, and then who should replace him.
 They will choose from dozens of replacement candidates.
 If a majority of voters approve Newsom’s removal, the candidate who gets the most votes on the second question becomes governor.
 If Newsom is recalled, his replacement could be elected with just a fraction of the votes.
 With dozens of candidates dividing those ballots, it’s possible a winner could get 25% or less.

-Statistics compiled by Political Data Inc., a firm that gathers voting information for Democrats, found that just over 5 million voters have returned mail-in ballots, which would equal about a 23% turnout rate with voting continuing through Sept.
+Statistics compiled by Political Data Inc., a firm that gathers voting information for Democrats, independents and academics, found that just over 5 million voters have returned mail-in ballots, which would equal about a 23% turnout rate with voting continuing through Sept.
 14. Senior citizens are voting in their usual high numbers, while younger voters are mostly ignoring the contest so far.

 WHAT REPLACEMENT CANDIDATES HAVE ENTERED THE RACE?

 There are 46 names on the certified ballot, including former Congressman Doug Ose, who withdrew because of health reasons.
-The 24 Republican candidates include talk radio host Larry Elder, Kevin Faulconer, the former San Diego mayor; businessman John Cox, who was defeated by Newsom in 2018; Caitlyn Jenner, a reality TV personality and former Olympian; and Assemblyman Kevin Kiley.
+The 24 Republican candidates include talk radio host Larry Elder; Kevin Faulconer, the former San Diego mayor; businessman John Cox, who was defeated by Newsom in 2018; Caitlyn Jenner, a reality TV personality and former Olympian; and Assemblyman Kevin Kiley.

 There are nine Democrats, 10 independents, two Green Party members and one Libertarian.
 No Democrat with political stature decided to run — the best-known Democratic candidate is real estate agent and YouTube personality Kevin Paffrath.
 Most of the candidates are largely unknown and have not mounted credible campaigns.